presciencelabs/tabitha-databases/README.md

 #### When any new project is available from TBTA in `mdb` format.

 1. Ensure the inflections have already been exported using the corresponding set of TBTA files, see `./targets/inflections/README.md` for instructions (must be done manually).
-1. Convert the `mdb` to a sqlite database and place in the `tbta_dbs_as_sqlite` directory with appropriate naming convention.
+1. Convert the `mdb` to a sqlite database and place in the `databases` directory with appropriate naming convention.
 	> ⚠️ Can't seem to find a commandline tool for this... until something else presents itself, it will need to be done manually.

-	> Example naming convention: `English.YYYY-MM-DD.mdb.sqlite`
+	> Example naming convention: `English.YYYY-MM-DD.tbta.sqlite`
 1. Once the new sqlite db and the inflections are in place, they can be part of the same `commit` and pushed.
 1. Manually run the `deploy` worklow, i.e., `actions/workflows/deploy.yml`